 To log in, use the following credentials:

 - Password: P@ssword64

-The login form may be hidden for you depending on the version of Windows that you install on your droplet.
+The login form may be hidden for you depending on the version of the Windows server (Windows Server 2012, Windows Server 2016, and so forth) that you install on your droplet.
 If so, do the following:

 - While holding, drag the console window up